-Our warrants will become exercisable for the Company Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+Our warrants will become exercisable for the Company's Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-Our public warrants issued as part of GigCapital5's IPO are exercisable for up to one share of Company Common Stock at \$11.50 per share.
-The additional shares of the Company Common Stock issued upon exercise of our warrants will result in dilution to the then existing holders of the Company Common Stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market could adversely affect the market price of the Company Common Stock.
+Our public warrants issued as part of GigCapital5's IPO are exercisable for up to one share of the Company's Common Stock at \$11.50 per share.
+The additional shares of the Company's Common Stock issued upon exercise of our warrants will result in dilution to the then existing holders of the Company's Common Stock and increase the number of shares eligible for resale in the public market.
+Sales of substantial numbers of such shares in the public market could adversely affect the market price of the Company's Common Stock.